ocadotechnology/aimmo/docs/deployment/monitoring.md

 Again you need to replace `{CLUSTER}` with either dev/staging/default depending on which cluster you're working on.

-4. After that, look for the `grafana-ini-configmap.yaml` file, this contains the the main config file used to setup [Grafana](https://grafana.com/). inside the `[server]` header, look for the lines:
+4. After that, look for the `grafana-ini-configmap.yaml` file, this contains the main config file used to setup [Grafana](https://grafana.com/). inside the `[server]` header, look for the lines:

 ```ini
 domain = {CLUSTER}-aimmo.codeforlife.education